Swathi-Atluri/ANN_CaseStudy/README.md

 - **Validation**: 770 images
 - **Test**: 3872 images

 For the third script, we interpreted the dataset as having `empty` and `valid` subfolders per class, treating it as a binary classification task (empty vs. valid).
-This might reflect a different organization or a specific task focus.\n
+This might reflect a different organization or a specific task focus.

 **Note:**
 The DeepFish dataset originally contains over 40,000 images.
 However, due to limited computational resources, we trained our models on a reduced subset of the dataset.